 New Year.
-New You: Spring clean your finances
+New You.
+Spring clean your finances

 January is the perfect month to spring clean your finances.
 So I thought it was time to reintroduce my Money Mondays series.

-Looking back on this time last year, my finances have improved so much.
-I paid off my 25k Lloyds loan.
+Looking back at this time last year, my finances have improved so much.
+I FINALLY paid off my 25k Lloyds loan.
 I also managed to pay off one of my credit cards this month.
 Just by leaving the card at home always and upping my minimum payments over a 4-month period to clear it.

-However there are a few things, which has set me back.
+However, there are a few things, which has set me back.
 I could write a book on what not to do in life and that includes personal finances.
-My achilles heel?
+My Achilles heel?
 I tend to spend money on eating out and drinking during stressful periods.

 5 ways to save money in 2019

 So let’s kickstart the year by looking at 5 easy ways to save money in 2019.

 I can’t stress this enough.
 Using a spending app for the past year or so has shown me when my spending is out of control in certain areas.
 It has been useful to categorise my spending.
 So I know how much is coming out of my bank account in rent, credit cards, loans each month.
 Then I can see how much I spend eating out v shopping, entertainment and going out having fun.

 Saving is impossible when you are broke living and working in the city.
 However, from someone who spent most of their working life not saving.
 It’s best to save a small amount each month than nothing at all.
 One of the best things I did in 2017 was to save £25 a week into a savings account.
 It doesn’t matter if you get paid monthly.
 You won’t notice this amount leave your account – just make sure you leave enough in at the end of the month – and it builds up over time.